Skip to main content

 No one does a limited-edition motorcycle like Ducati.
 The Italian marque always seems to go above and beyond with its special bikes.
 The limited-edition Superleggera V4 is a prime example of this.

 Produced in only 500 units, the Superleggera V4 is the pinnacle of Ducati’s superbike lineup.
-The motorcycle features a lot of engineering and knowledge that Ducati uses for its MotoGP bikes to be a radical superbike that’s meant for the road, but is really at home on the track.
-One of the things that makes the Superleggera V4 so special is its power to weight ratio.
+The motorcycle features a lot of engineering and knowledge that Ducati uses for its MotoGP bikes to be a radical superbike meant for the road but is really at home on the track.
+One of the things that makes the Superleggera V4 so unique is its power-to-weight ratio.
 Thanks to titanium and carbon fiber components, the motorcycle has a dry weight of 336 pounds.

-With its light body, the bike’s 998cc V4 engine that makes an astonishing 234 horsepower at 15,500 rpm doesn’t have a lot to push around.
-When the bike arrived in the middle of 2021, it was claimed to have the highest power-to-weight ratio of any road bike in the world.
+With its light body, the bike’s 998cc V4 engine, which makes an astonishing 234 horsepower at 15,500 rpm, doesn’t have much to push around.
+When the bike arrived in the middle of 2021, it was claimed to have the highest power-to-weight ratio of any road bike globally.
+It’s since lost this title, but it’s still a beauty worth considering.

 Learn More